opendcs/opendcs/docs/source/start-decoding.rst

 | nX             | **Skip** n data characters                |
 +----------------+-------------------------------------------+

-Sample Messages where the sensor data is at 18 charachters from where the cursor is.
+Sample Messages where the sensor data is at 18 characters from where the cursor is.
 Cursors or pointers, by default start at the top left of the message (excluding header).
 To test out the decoding, copy ONE of the lines below